ArceLopera/git_refresher/docs/Basics/git_undoingthings.md

 ### 6. **Rewriting history**
 In Git, rewriting branches, updating commits, and clearing history are common tasks that allow you to modify the commit history of a repository.
 These actions can be useful for cleaning up history, organizing commits, or incorporating changes from other branches.
+Git allows changing the order of the commits, changing messages or modifying files in a commit, squashing together or splitting apart commits, or removing commits entirely — all before you share your work with others.

 ##### **git rebase [branch]**